caimo0621/automation/README.md

 - 🔑 Enter your OpenAI API key directly in the web interface
 - 📄 Two input modes: URL or Raw Text
 - 🤖 Automatic summarization using OpenAI GPT-4o-mini
-- 💾 Saves all summaries to `reading_log.jsonl` locally
+- 📄 Generates formatted Word documents (.docx) with all summaries
 - 📝 Structured reading notes with key information extraction
+- 📥 Download button for easy access to generated documents

 ## How to Use